-The Virginia cavendish offers light grass and tart and tangy citrus, while the burley lightly nutty with a touch of earth.
+The Virginia cavendish offers light grass and tart and tangy citrus, while the burley is lightly nutty with a touch of earth and wood.
 There seems to be a mild spice note that I associate with dark fired Kentucky, so maybe a couple pinches are present.
-The tobacco effect is minimal as the sweet and mildly sour peach brandy topping greatly controls the flavor.
+The tobacco effect is minimal as the sweet and mildly sour peach brandy topping greatly controls the mostly consistent flavor.
 It's a bit syrupy and gets a little bitter toward the finish.
 The strength is in the center of mild to medium.
 The taste is almost medium.
 Virtually has no nicotine.
-Burns at a moderate pace, requires some relights, and leaves moisture in the bowl.
+Burns a tad warm at a moderate pace.
+Requires some relights, and leaves moisture in the bowl.
 Has an acrid after taste.
 The room note is pleasant.
 Not quite an all day smoke.